-- (1) Administrative Facilities.
-Each assisted living facility shall provide office space(s) or administrative office(s). - (a) As a minimum, the administrative office(s) shall be provided with a desk, file cabinet, and related office equipment and supplies. - (b) Congregate assisted living facilities shall provide separate rooms for administrative and office purposes. - (c) Communication Facilities.
-Each assisted living facility shall have an adequate number of telephones to summon help in case of fire or other emergency, and these shall be located so as to be quickly accessible from all parts of the building. - (d) Fire Protection Arrangements.
+(1) Administrative Facilities.
+Each specialty

+(a) As a minimum, the administrative office(s) shall be provided with a desk, file cabinet, and related office equipment and supplies.

+(b) Congregate Specialty Care Assisted Living facilities shall provide separate rooms for administrative and office purposes.

+(c) Communication Facilities.
+Each specialty care assisted living facility shall have an adequate number of telephones to summon help in case of fire or other emergency, and these shall be located so as to be quickly accessible from all parts of the building.

+(d) Fire Protection Arrangements.
 The facility shall have arrangements for fire protection with the nearest available fire department for assistance in case of fire.
 Each facility shall have a monitoring service for its fire alarm system.

-(e) Center Staff Station.
+(e) Central Staff Station.
 New Group and Congregate facilities, and existing Group and Congregate facilities that are enlarged or renovated to accommodate bed increases, shall have a centrally located staff station with call for assistance and fire alarm system annunciation panels.